mono/website/docs/advanced/aot.md

 Potential Better Performance
 ----------------------------

-When you pre-compile an assembly with the --aot flag to Mono, you also can turn on extra optimizations that are not part of the default optimizations that Mono applies while JITing.
-JITing has to balance startup-time vs performance of the generated code.
+When you pre-compile an assembly with the `--aot` flag to Mono, you also can turn on extra optimizations that are not part of the default optimizations that Mono applies while JITing.
+JITing has to balance startup-time vs. performance of the generated code.
 This means that the most advanced optimization that require a more thorough code analysis and which run slower are not enabled by default.

 With AOT, you can turn on and off specific optimizations that you want to apply to your code, optimizations that you would not use with the JIT engine as they would slow down your program startup too much.